The History of Whitcher Grove

 In the 1880s near the mansion was a fishing hut called Smiths / Stocks Whare where a James Eman Smith (1862 – 1916) often spent his recreational time fishing with friends.
 He worked for the Treasury Department before becoming the Resident Commissioner of the Cook Islands and Commissioner of Pensions.

-A maintenance road use to branch off the end of Whitcher Grove that gave access to the old water raceway and pipeline.
+A maintenance road use to branch off the end of Whitcher Grove that gave access to the old water pipeline.
 Part of the old dam system located here consisted of a shaft and tunnel called Colemans Tunnel which is routed under the road.

 Today